MadeAgus22/MadeAgus22/README.md

 - :seedling: Exploring new things.

-- :zap: In my free time, I always learning new skills.
+- :zap: In my free time, I always learn new skills.

 ### :hammer_and_wrench: Languages and Tools :
 <div>